bplmaps/lmec-main-site/content/articles/roaring-20-s-countdown.md

 Next up in our 2020 countdown of maps through the centuries is this 1620 portolan!
 The term is from the Italian portulano and it's easy to see, as you look at the multitude of place names along the coasts, that these charts are all about navigating to ports or harbors.
 The mapmaker has featured his name, Augustin Roussin, with a large fancy initial “A.”

-He notes that he made this map in in the city of Marseilles, and if you zoom into the full map (link in citation!) you'll see the hillside buildings and towers of the city depicted in an inset that is on a much larger scale than the rest of the map, with a deep blue harbor prominently featured.
+He notes that he made this map in in the city of Marseilles, and if you zoom into the full map you'll see the hillside buildings and towers of the city depicted in an inset that is on a much larger scale than the rest of the map, with a deep blue harbor prominently featured.

 ---